provocon/coremedia-db-transfer/README.md

 This Playbook does no restart the various components relying on the servers storing data - solr or content server.

+Also Timing is an issue not dealt with.
+So, restart of feeders is not delayed, and the end of the complete repository replay is not waited for.
+So a subsequent changing the runlevel in the Replication Live Servers has to be done manually.

 ## Feedback